-The Company is authorized to issue an unlimited number of Preferred Shares, Class A Shares and Class J Shares.
+The Company is authorized to issue an unlimited number of Preferred Shares, Class A Shares, Class J Shares and class B shares and class C shares, issuable in series, which will not rank in priority to the Preferred Shares.
 The holders of Class J Shares are not entitled to receive dividends and are entitled to one vote per share.
 The Class J Shares are redeemable and retractable at a price of \$1.00 per share.
 There are 100 Class J Shares issued and outstanding.